 - Poster-making 101, by Brian Pfohl

-- NEW Willamette University Graphic Standards, Visual Style Guide, and New WU Logos.
+- NEW Willamette University Visual Style Guide and WU Logos.

-Here are a few guidelines to insure that your poster can be printed in a timely basis:
+Here are a few guidelines to ensure that your poster can be printed error free and in a timely basis:

 - Use standard fonts (Times New Roman, Ariel, Helvetica, and Times)